johanna-einsiedler/algorithmic.care/website/docs/prediction.md

 <div class="grid grid-cols-2">
 <div>

-## Using Muscle Data
+# Predictions based on muscle data

 In addition to the daily survey data, we also collected sensor data about muscle activity twice a day, using an <a href='/sensor-kit'> EMG & MMG sensor kit </a>, following a strict <a href='/protocol'> protocol </a>.
 A large body of literature has been trying to use these types of data to assess and/or predict (muscle) fatigue (see <a href='https://dl.acm.org/doi/10.1145/3648679'>here </a> for a great literature review or <a href="/research">here </a> for our summary) - with varying success.

 Based on the existing literature, we developed a protocol that we hoped would allow us to gather data with high enough quality to be of use while still being short and easy to follow such that we could integrate it in our daily schedule.

-### Pre-Processing
+## Pre-Processing

 In a first step, the EMG and MMG data was pre-processed.
 In this case we (1) substracted the mean and applied a bandpass filter with a lower bound of 50 and an upper bound 450 Hz, (2) rectified the signal and (3) performed amplitude normalization.
-The last plot also shows the starting points of the different phases in the <a href='/protocol'> protocol </a>, where 'M' stands for muscle contraction.
+The last plot also shows the starting points of the different phases in the <a href='/protocol'> protocol </a>, where 'M' stands for muscle contraction. <br>
+In the next steps, we extracted features, i.e. transformations of the signal based on the features that have been reported to be predictive of muscular fatigue in <a href="/research">previous studies</a>.
+Those were always extracted for sub-signals of a length of 250ms (as recommended by previous <a href="/research">literature</a>), i.e. each measurement recording was 'chopped up' into many smaller instances.
 </div>
 <div>
  ${resize((width) => EMGPlot(rawEMGExample,'Raw signal', width))}